Tyler799/Morrowind-2020/Morrowind_2020.md

 Mlox has many warnings which you should safely ignore.
 If you want to edit it yourself, you can find its masterlist in ```AppData\Local\mlox\mlox\mlox_base.txt```.

+### Regarding Tamriel Rebuilt

+This is one of the biggest mods in Morrowind and still a work in progress, but it adds a huge chunk of playable landscape (mainland Morrowind).
+This guide does not offer support for Tamriel Rebuilt as it is a massive overhaul and touches nearly everything in the base game.
+A few of the mods listed here do have patches expressly for TR but not all of them do - run TR with this guide **at your own risk** and do not expect support if you use it.

 # Non-Graphical Mods

 ## Baseline Installation and Boilerplate